 An extension to the Internet Protocol (IP) that provides for routing, reliability, flow control, and sequencing of data.
 ICMP specifies error and control messages used with the IP.

 Internet Protocol (IP)

 The basic network layer protocol of the Internet.
 IP enables the unreliable delivery of individual packets from one host to another.
-IP does not guarantee that the packet will be delivered, how long it will take, or if multiple packets will be delivered in the order they were sent.
+IP does not guarantee that the packet will be delivered, or how long it will take, or if multiple packets will be delivered in the order they were sent.
 Protocols layered on top of IP add connection reliability.

 Internet Protocol (IP) address

 In Transmission Control Protocol/Internet Protocol (TCP/IP), a unique 32-bit number that identifies each host or other hardware system on a network.
-The IP address is a set of numbers separated by dots, such as "192.168.255.256," that specifies the actual location of a machine on an intranet or the Internet.
+The IP address is a set of numbers separated by dots, such as “192.168.255.256,” that specifies that actual location of a machine on an intranet or the Internet.

 interrupt request (IRQ)